rsalmin/todoapp/README.md

 to add entry:

-  `./todo a Entry Descripltion spaces are not problem`
+  `./todo a Description of task spaces are not problem`

+to add subentry (subtask) put parent ID after `a`:

+  `./todo a ParentID Description of subtask`

 to del entries (5 and 6 in this example)